Table of Contents

 RokidFrameSource No Yes 6DoF Provides motion tracking for Rokid devices 1

-The session's scene hierarchy contains one or more frame data source components.
-During session runtime, not all frame data source components will be used.
+The scene hierarchy of the session contains one or more frame source components.
+During session runtime, not all frame source components are used.

-The following screenshot shows a scene hierarchy with only a single frame data source component:
+The screenshot below shows a scene hierarchy with a single frame source component:

 alt text

-The following screenshot shows a scene hierarchy containing multiple frame data source components:
+The screenshot below shows a scene hierarchy containing multiple frame source components:

 alt text

-Each frame data source has different functionalities, which also determine their applicable usage scenarios and devices.
+Each frame data source has different functions, which also determines their applicable usage scenarios and devices.
 During session assembly, one and only one of these components will be selected as the frame data source for the session.

-The AssembleOptions.FrameSourceSelection property defines the method for selecting the frame data source during session runtime:
+The AssembleOptions.FrameSourceSelection property defines the selection method for the frame data source during session runtime:

 Name Method

-Auto (default) Automatic selection, choosing the first available and active child node in transform order.
+Auto (default) Automatic selection, selects the first available and active child node in transform order.

 Manual Manual specification.
 Only child nodes of the session can be specified.